XKirby/MMBN3-Randomizer/vba-rr/README.md

 Most of these bugs are due to handling Battle Chips manually with the script during combat.
 - Battle Chips can get eaten without activating during combat if you press A during movement or time stop.
 - If you die, the bot has a tendency to disconnect.
 Restarting the bot fixes this.
-- If no one's talking to using commands, the bot has a tendency to disconnect.
+- If no one's talking or using commands, the bot has a tendency to disconnect.
 Restarting the bot fixes this.
 - If the bot produces an error, it stops.
 Just restart it.